Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim Detection: Discussion

 \section{Discussion}

-Comparing the results of in-distribution and out-of-distribution experiments scenarios for the F1-score of positive class, it can be observed, that mDeBERTa achieves in most of the cases the best results among all the tested fine-tuned models.
-This is consistent with the results from prior works that report that mDeBERTa outperforms XLMRoBERTa and mBERT architectures in downstream multilingual NLP task (~\cite{DBLP:conf/iclr/HeGC23}).
-Comparing exLLMs with fine-tuned models in relation to the results obtained for multilingual data, the best results for both types of models are similar.
-The fine-tuned models are performing slightly better, which allows to conclude that the transfer of knowledge and fine tuning methods with appropriately selected training datasets provide greater opportunities to obtain better models for detection check-worthy claims than the use of general, not fine-tuned exLLMs.
+Comparing the results of in-distribution and out-of-distribution experiments scenarios for the F1-score of positive class, it can be observed, that \textit{mDeBERTa achieves in most of the cases the best results among all the tested fine-tuned language models}.
+This is consistent with the results from prior works that report that mDeBERTa outperforms XLM-RoBERTa and mBERT architectures in downstream multilingual NLP task~\cite{DBLP:conf/iclr/HeGC23}.

-The weakness of the results reported in this paper is related to fine-tuned models, which have the limitation resulting from the datasets used for training.
-It was validated, that the data used was multi-topical and multi-lingual, but its multi-thematic nature referred to 6 different topics (Environment, Health, Politics, Science, Sports, Entertainment) as in table \ref{tab:datasets-topics}, and multilinguality to 10 different languages.
-Doubtless, the advantage of exLLMs is their ability to make inferences for much more natural languages than 10, and in a much wider range of topics than the fine-tuned models presented in this work.
+Comparing LLMs with fine-tuned language models in relation to the results obtained for multilingual data, the best results for both types of models are similar.
+The \textit{fine-tuned language models are performing slightly better}, which allows to conclude that the transfer of knowledge and fine tuning methods with appropriately selected training datasets provide greater opportunities to obtain better models for detection check-worthy claims than the use of general, not fine-tuned LLMs.

-The models were tested on two datasets (NewsClaims and ClaimBuster), which were not used in any way for training.
-As the split ratio for testing set was 15\% and it was determined by the authors of this paper, it means that the validity and correctness of the results were limited to this type of testing.
-Another limitation was the selection of the prompt content for exLLM models.
-They were examined in detail for one primary prompt with the following content \textit{``Does the input contain a check-worthy claim?
-Answer strictly in binary \textit{Yes} or \textit{No}''}.
+The comparison of LLMs reveals also, that their performance is in general better for English set than for multilingual test set.
+It is in accordance with observation for multilingual LLM, like mDeBERTaV3 or XLM-RoBERTa, where better results were reported for English than for other languages ~\cite{DBLP:conf/iclr/HeGC23} ~\cite{DBLP:conf/acl/ConneauKGCWGGOZ20}.